 The Respondent has various lease agreements with other parties with terms up to 30 years.
+Net daily rental charges on railroad equipment are not long-term commitments.
 Non-cancelable, long-term leases generally include provisions for maintenance, options to purchase and options to extend the terms.
+The Respondent uses the straight-line method to recognize rent expense associated with operating leases that include escalations over their terms.